Suffolk · Waveney Valley

 Once a three-bay cartlodge with a vast vaulted roof — now a beautifully spacious studio apartment.
 Original oak beams take centre stage, giving the room a warm rustic charm full of history and personality.

-Full Kitchen Shower Bath Smart TV Wi-Fi
+Full Kitchen Shower Bath Smart TV Wi-Fi Book Now

 1 Bedroom · 2 Floors